Modified racing: NASCAR Whelen Modified Tour

 The NASCAR Whelen Modified series is the only remaining NASCAR series from the sanctioning body's original season in 1948.
 The original style of NASCAR modifieds actually pre-dates NASCAR's existence by many years.
 Though it is now known as an asphalt-oval-only series, this was not always the case.
 The series originally started on dirt, and as more and more asphalt tracks opened, the series migrated to racing on the newer tracks.
 The series also had previously made forays into road racing with stops at Watkins Glen International in New York.
-Drivers like Bobby Allison and Red Farmer got their start in the NASCAR Modified series, which was popular both in the south and the Northeast.
+Drivers like Bobby Allison and Red Farmer started in the NASCAR Modified series, which was popular both in the south and the Northeast.
 Many NASCAR Sprint Cup drivers have come from this series, including Ryan Preece, Jimmy Spencer, Geoff Bodine and Steve Park.

-Southern tour
+Race of Champions Asphalt Modified Series

+The Race of Champions Asphalt Modified Series was first developed by Andrew Harpell in 1994 as the New York Modified Series.
+Harpell subsequently purchased the historic Race of Champions, and rebranded the series upon creation of a separate Dirt Modified Tour in 2005.

+SMART Modified Tour

 In late 2004, NASCAR bought out the Southern Modified Auto Racing Teams (SMART), and promptly renamed it the NASCAR Whelen Southern Modified Tour.
 The southern tour uses exactly the same set of rules as the northern tour, but races primarily in the southeastern section of the US.
 The majority of races on the southern tour schedule occur before late April and after August as not to interfere with weekly racing at Bowman Gray Stadium.
 Once per year, the northern tour and the southern tour race at Bristol Motor Speedway, in Bristol, Tennessee.
 The two tours were permanently merged for the 2016 season.

-American Speed Association

-ASA Southern Modified Tour

-NASCAR's Whelen Southern Modified Tour has a direct competitor in the American Speed Association Southern Modified Tour.
-The ASA Southern Modified Tour came about as some tracks that were part of the NASCAR buyout of SMART were unable, or unwilling to join NASCAR.
-The ASA was contacted, and the new series was formed.
-Although both sanctioning bodies use the same rules (much as NASCAR and ARCA did with the Sprint Cup Series and the ARCA Re/Max Series), they do not share a single race date, nor do they race at any of the same tracks.
+The SMART Tour made an official full time return in 2021.